ec-geolink/design/data/dataone/people/proposal.md

 See [Service Integration](#service-integration) for a description of how the linkage between DataOne accounts and instances of people and organizations could be done.

-## The Service
+## Graph Service

-The service needs to run continuously and know about two things.
+The graph service needs to run continuously and know about two things.
 The first is what datasets are new or updated since the last graph was created.
 This can be done with a Solr query like:

 ```{text}
 https://cn.dataone.org/cn/v1/query/solr/?q=dateUploaded:[2015-05-30T23:21:15.567Z%20TO%202015-08-21T00:00:00.0Z]